 You can apply for a permit at QMC, City Hospital or both campuses.
 You will need to submit an application via Indigo.
 Click here to go to the application site.
-Use your national insurance number in place of your assignment number on the application.
+Please use your national insurance number in place of your assignment number on the application.

 Click here for further information about parking permits and the Trust's Travel Better scheme.

 Please bear in mind that parking on both sites (particularly QMC) is limited, even if you have a permit parking on both sites.
-It may be more time effective to park at the Park and Ride and travel in.
-You can find more informaiton about the P&R here.
+It may be more timely to park at the Park and Ride and travel in.
+You can find more information about the P&R here.

 If you require access to the Doctor's Mess please contact MessApplications@nuh.nhs.uk.